-It is important for a reviewer not to assume answers to eligibility questions based solely on the review of a student's ISIR.
-Each of the eligibility requirements has nuances and exceptions to consider and that is why a reviewer must become familiar with and refer often to the items in the reference columns in the table.
+It is important for an auditor not to assume answers to eligibility questions based solely on the review of a student's ISIR.
+Each of the eligibility requirements has nuances and exceptions to consider and that is why an auditor must become familiar with and refer often to the items in the reference columns in the table.
 For example, to determine a student's cumulative enrollment to date (units), an institution must obtain transcripts from other institutions the student has attended.
 Within that process, there are exceptions related to what credits are and are not counted.

-Eligibility Requirements State Financial Aid Manual Reference Statutes and/or Rules Reference Minnesota resident-expanded definition for CCG only-can be a student who does not meet requirement but whose spouse does meet the requirement- spouse must be confirmed as a resident SFA-CD beginning on page 6 AND SFA-CCG page 2 MS 136A.125 Subd 2 (1) Has at least one eligible child as of the first day of the academic term SFA-CCG page 4 MS 136A.125 Subd 2 (2) Student is income eligible as determined by OHE's policies and rules N/A MS136A.125 Subd 2(3) Has not received CCG for the equivalent of 10 semesters SFA-CCG page 3 PP-2022 MS 136A.125 Subd 2 (4) Enrolled in nonsectarian program SFA-CCG page 3 MN Rules 4830.7100 Subp 6
+Eligibility Requirements State Financial Aid Manual Reference Statutes and/or Rules Reference Minnesota resident-expanded definition for CCG only-can be a student who does not meet requirement but whose spouse does meet the requirement- spouse must be confirmed as a resident SFA-CD beginning on page 6 AND SFA-CCG page 2 MS 136A.125 Subd 2 (1) Has at least one eligible child as of the first day of the academic term SFA-CCG page 4 MS 136A.125 Subd 2 (2) Student is income eligible as determined by OHE's policies and rules N/A MS136A.125 Subd 2(3) Has not received CCG for the equivalent of 10 semesters SFA-CCG page 3 PP-2023 MS 136A.125 Subd 2 (4) Enrolled in nonsectarian program SFA-CCG page 3 MN Rules 4830.7100 Subp 6 Enrolled in at least one credit (or clock hour equivalent) in a program of study that applies to undergraduate, graduate, or professional degree, diploma, or certificate SFA-CCG page 2 MS 136A.125 Subd 2 (6)